 Note 4: A QMS can only be implemented by the body which has the resources and the mandate to manage the observing system.
 While for consistency with the WMO QMF, it is Members who are urged to follow the standard and recommended practices and procedures associated with implementation of a QMS, in practice it is one or more organizations within the Member’s country that own and operate observing systems and provide observations and observational metadata, most notably the NMHSs.
 In practice, then, implementation of the WMO QMF relies on the Member making arrangements for such organizations to implement a QMS.

-Note 5: The term “observations” include also “observational metadata” everywhere in the section 2.6 of this Manual.
+Note 5: The term “observations” include also “observational metadata” everywhere in the section 2.6.

 2.6.1 Scope and Purpose of WIGOS Quality Management